lrzmroczek/software-development-lessons/docs/Topics/Workflow.md

 	- Changes to APIs or interfaces

 > [!info] Example Project
-> The workflow below is set up in an [example repository](https://github.com/lrzmroczek/example-project).
-Feel free to follow along on GitLab, or make a copy and play with it yourself!
+> The workflow below is set up in an [example repository](https://github.com/lrzmroczek/sw-dev-lessons-example-project).
+Feel free to follow along on GitHub, or make a copy and play with it yourself!

 ### Example Scenario